 So now you might well ask yourself, given that stereoisomers have the same physical properties: how could you possibility separate enantiomers?

-The existence of enantiomers was first observed by Louis Pasteur (1882-1895), who was actually able to identify different crystalline forms of tartaric acid3 (actually, the potassium salt), which turned out to be the two enantiomers (but not the meso isomer), which appeared as tiny crystals that were mirror images of each other.
-In fact, this selective recrystallization is highly unusual, and it is normally not possible to selectively recrystallize isomers.
+existence of enantiomers was first observed by Louis Pasteur (1882-1895), who was actually able to identify different crystalline forms of tartaric acid3 (actually, the potassium salt), which turned out to be the two enantiomers (but not the meso isomer), which appeared as tiny crystals that were mirror images of each other.